B i o g r a p h y

 (2015).
 Her first album, The Trans-Pacific Trio performs music of Maria Lord-Kniveton, released in 2022.
 She received the Josephine Halvorsen Memorial Composition Prize in 2013.
 Her composition teachers have included Dr. David M. Gordon, Dr. Shawn Okpebholo, and Dr. Piotr Grella-Możejko.
 Maria is a member of ASCAP, self-publishing her works through MaLoMaLo Press.

 Maria studied bassoon with Robert Williams (former principal - Detroit Symphony Orchestra) and Dr. Jonathan Saylor (faculty at Wheaton College and member of the Camerata Chicago).
-She is an active member of the Trans-Pacific Trio (clarinet, bassoon, and piano) and the Wheaton College Symphony Orchestra (compensated guest since 2018).
-She has also appeared as a guest with the Wheaton College Symphonic Band (2018-19 season) Metropolis Symphony Orchestra, Redford Symphony Orchestra, and the Wheaton Alumni Ensemble.
-She placed as runner-up in the Winds and Percussion division of the Wheaton College Concerto Competition in 2013.
+She is an active member of the Troy Metro Symphony Orchestra, the Trans-Pacific Trio (clarinet, bassoon, and piano) and the Wheaton College Symphony Orchestra (compensated guest since 2018).
+She has also appeared as a guest with the Wheaton College Symphonic Band, Metropolis Symphony Orchestra, Redford Symphony Orchestra, and the Wheaton Alumni Ensemble.
+She placed as a finalist in the William C. Byrd Concerto Competition and as second place in the Winds and Percussion division of the Wheaton College Concerto Competition in 2013.
 Whether performing as a soloist or with others, she always enjoys the challenge of exploring something new from the wonderful variety composers over the centuries have created for her instrument.